ShivamShivam22/ShivamsBookStore/ShivamsBookStore/README.txt

 1055 > changed the routes in Startup.cs like the one in the ScaffoldingReadMe.txt.

 1058 > Moved HomeController to the Area> Customer > Controller folder and deleted Data and Models.

+1101 > Edited the homecontroller.cs to explicity define that the controller is in the customer Area.